 Streamlined communications can help coordinate staff, improve your customer experience, and help IT to become a strategic enabler of business outcomes, rather than just providing functional support.

-Best in breed communications suites allow these complex information streams to be managed and delivered from a single source of truth.
-The full power of these systems can then be realised when the underlying workflows are redesigned to fully exploit their potential, and independent sytems of record and engagement are connected automatically, typically through APIs.
+Best-in-breed communications suites allow these complex information streams to be managed and delivered from a single source of truth.
+The full power of these systems can then be realised when the underlying workflows are redesigned to fully exploit their potential, and independent systems of record and engagement are connected automatically, typically through APIs.

 APIs are helping driving much of the digital transformation across industries today - IT researcher Ovum forecast that the number of enterprises having an API program is expected to increase by 150 percent, and the API Economy will become a $2.2 trillion market by 2018.

 This is a key advantage of SaaS deployed capabilities, as the appropriate solution can be adopted with no development lead time, and API integration typically allows these services to connected rapidly and securely to existing systems, to leverage their functionality and data.

 Synchronising a SaaS Communications platform to HR data for example, and connecting the system to IT incident monitoring tools, provides a level of certainty that all staff in the enterprise can be reached in a timely way, with information relevant to their roles.

 Transitioning to communication automation requires rethinking traditional business processes, and creates the conditions for proactive scenario planning and innovation around operations and interactions with staff, suppliers, customers, and other stakeholders.